Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Supporting or agreeing with an idea or action.
 **Sentence:** Many people are in favour of government support for smallholder farmers.
 **Conversation:**
-A – What do you think about the new farming policy?
+A – What do you think about the new farming policy
 B – I’m in favour of it, especially for small farmers.

 ---